developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/setconfig/index.md

 Introduced in DataWedge 6.4.

 Used to create, update or replace a DataWedge Profile and its settings.
-Supports [nested bundles](../overview/#nestedbundles).
+This API contains [nested bundles](../overview/#nestedbundles).
 To create a Profile without configuring its settings parameters, see [CREATE_PROFILE](../createprofile).

 ### Function Prototype